Masterpoints: World Bridge Federation Master Points

 In contrast, the World Bridge Federation system of Master Points annually reduces players' holdings of points older than one year by 15% and uses another classification of points, known as Placing Points, to record players' lifetime accumulation.
 The WBF also distinguishes between points earned in Open, Women's, Mixed, or Senior events and awards its Titles (such as World Grand Master), based upon the accumulation and retention scheme for the particular point classification.

 Comparison of Masterpoints between organizations

 It is difficult to compare masterpoints between various organizations as they are not consistent in value.

-The ACBL awards new ACBL members 10% of their ABA masterpoints (up to a maximum of 200 ACBL black points) and 20% of their WBF masterpoints.
+The ACBL awards new ACBL members 10% of their ABA master points (up to 200 ACBL black points) and 20% of their WBF master points.

-For tournament seeding, the ACBL uses 50% of a person's ABA masterpoints plus their ACBL masterpoints.
+For tournament seeding, the ACBL uses 50% of a person's ABA master points plus their ACBL masterpoints.

-For tournament seeding, the ABA uses 200% of a person's ACBL masterpoints (if less than 5,000) plus their ABA masterpoints.
-If the player has 5,000+ ACBL masterpoints, they are seeded with 10,000 plus their ABA masterpoints.
+For tournament seeding, the ABA uses 200% of a person's ACBL masterpoints (if less than 5,000) plus their ABA master points.
+If the player has 5,000+ ACBL masterpoints, they are seeded with 10,000 plus their ABA master points.